ENSwR/simulation/README.md

 # simulation
-ENSwR simulation as used in Papale et al. (2025)
+This repository hosts the ENSwR simulation used in Papale et al. (2025)

+Repository is currently under construction...